Employment, Volunteer, and Internship Opportunities

 Information regarding available employment, internship, externship, and volunteer opportunities is listed below.
 If you are interested in Pro Bono Opportunities, please click here: Pro Bono.

-Idaho Legal Aid Services (ILAS) has a part time (22.5 hours per week) staff attorney position available in our Coeur d'Alene office.
+Idaho Legal Aid Services (ILAS) has a full time (37.5 hours per week) staff attorney position available in our Twin Falls office.

-You will serve clients in the First Judicial District and your caseload will primarily consist of housing, public benefits, guardianships, elder law, and family law where domestic violence is present.
-The position also includes outreach and education to individuals and organizations that serve our client community, which may include LGBTQ, un-housed, refugee, veteran, immigrant, and Latino groups.
-The annual salary for this part-time position is $28,350+ DOE.
+You will serve clients in the Fifth Judicial District (south central Idaho) and your caseload will primarily consist of representing survivors of domestic violence, sexual assault and stalking in family law, housing, public entitlements, and other related cases.
+Services will range from legal advice through litigation.
+The successful applicant will join two other attorneys, two support staff and an outreach worker at the office.
+The annual salary for this full time position is $47,250+ DOE.
 ILAS offers an excellent benefits package.
 See full announcement for further details and application procedures.

 Internship, Externship, and Volunteer Opportunities

 Volunteers are vital for us to serve our client community.
-Active and retired attorneys, law and paralegal students, as well as concerned citizens, contribute invaluable services to our offices each year.
+Legal volunteers, such as active and retired attorneys, law and paralegal students, and financial and accounting sector volunteers and marketing, media, or communication sector volunteers, contribute invaluable services to our offices each year.